| |

 Why Make Your Own Granola?

-We are big fans of making most everything from scratch, but this is especially true when it comes to any cereal type items.
-There are several reasons for this:
+We are big fans of making almost everything from scratch.
+But this is especially true when it comes to any cereal-type items.

 With all of these reasons to avoid purchasing cereals or granola from the store, why make your own?

-• It is quick and easy.
+– It is quick and easy.

-• You get to be in control of the ingredients that are used.
+– You get to be in control of the ingredients that are used.

-• Tons of money in savings for a higher quality product!
+– Tons of money in savings for a higher quality product!

 What Type of Oats to Use?

-When it comes to purchasing oats, this is a very important question.
-As I explained above, oats tend to be one of the highest Glyphosate containing foods.
-In order to avoid this cancer-causing chemical, it is important to purchase organic oats.
 Our favorite oats are the One Degree Organic Foods Gluten Free Sprouted Rolled Oats.
-These are not only organic but certified non-Glyphosate as well as gluten-free certified.
-You can find these online or our favorite place to purchase them is at Costco.
+These are not only organic but certified non-Glyphosate as well as certified gluten-free oats.
+You can find these online, or our favorite place to purchase them is at Costco.

-6 ingredient nut free granola
+pan of gluten and nut free granola

-What about steel cut vs. rolled vs. quick oats?
-The difference between these types of oats has to do with the amount of processing they go through.
+The difference between these types of oats is the amount of processing they go through.

-Rolled oats, also known as old fashioned oats, are oat groats that have been steamed and flattened.
-They are flatter and softer than steel cut oats and cook much more quickly as they have already been partially cooked.
+Rolled oats, also known as old-fashioned oats, are oat groats that have been steamed and flattened.
+They are flatter and softer than steel-cut oats and cook much more quickly as they have already been partially cooked.

-Quick oats are taken one step beyond old fashioned or rolled oats.
+Quick oats are taken one step beyond old-fashioned or rolled oats.
 After being steamed they are flattened even thinner making them even quicker to cook up.

-For this nut free granola recipe, I prefer to use rolled oats but quick oats could be used as well.
+For this nut free granola recipe, I prefer to use rolled oats.
+But quick oats could be used as well.

 The Ingredients in Our Gluten and Nut Free Granola Recipe